cloudmaven/documentation/pages/aws/aws_hipaa.md

 #### Extended key management strategy

 Encryption keys here are taken to be default keys associated with the AWS account.
-It is possible on setting up the HCDS to create an entire structure around management of newly-generated keys.
+It is possible on setting up the SCE to create an entire structure around management of newly-generated keys.
 This is a diminishing-returns risk mitigation procedure:
 It may create a profusion of complexity that is itself a risk.